The-Scripters-Guild/ForgeWiki/community/content/assets-and-kits/tsg-onvehiclehonk.md

 <figure><img src="../../../.gitbook/assets/cover-tsg-placeholder.jpg" alt="Cover image"><figcaption></figcaption></figure>

-Found in the "Modes" category of the Forge Object Browser, `tsg onVehicleHonk` is a script module designed to detect when a vehicle driver honks or fires.
-This module provides a more reliable alternative to previous methods that required disabling weapon damage, which could lead to unintended consequences for the driver.
+`tsg onVehicleHonk` is a script module designed to detect when a vehicle driver honks or fires.
+This module provides a more reliable alternative to previous methods that required nullifying weapon damage, which could lead to unintended consequences for the driver.

 ## Detection Mechanism

-The module avoids the side effects of traditional weapon-based detection by utilizing the `Spawn Mode Object` capability.
-Instead of providing a weapon that might accidentally deal damage, the system duplicates a pre-placed weapon that has been configured with a nearly empty magazine.
+The module avoids the side effects of traditional weapon-based detection by utilizing the `Spawn Mode Object` node's capabilities.
+Instead of providing a weapon that might accidentally deal damage, the system duplicates a pre-placed weapon that has been configured with a nearly empty magazine that actually fires no projectile, but still processes the `On Weapon No Ammo` node.

 ### Weapon Configuration